tchekoto/SumoControl/README.md

 - run : node index.js

 Then connect to http://127.0.0.1:3000 in Chrome.
-Use the arrow keys to move your drone, space for high jump, shift for tap and the left button ont the page for other moves.
+Use the arrow keys to move your drone, space for high jump, shift for tap and the top buttons on the page for other moves.